Historical Musical Innovators

 Ruth Conte - back row on the right

-Ruth Conte Yardum founded Chattahoochee Records label in 1961.
-They operated in the greater Los Angeles area.
-An early success was a recording by The Murmaids, titled “Popcicles and Icicles”.
-In 1964, Chattahoochee would record and produce the long-playing record album titled, “On Whittier Blvd” by Thee Midniters.
+Ruth Conte Yardum founded Chattahoochee Records in 1961, operating in the greater Los Angeles music scene.
+The label’s early success included the hit single “Popsicles and Icicles” by The Murmaids.
+In 1964, Chattahoochee Records produced the iconic LP album “On Whittier Blvd” by Thee Midniters, helping to define the Eastside Sound of the 1960s.

 Bob Keane East LA Revue